 The marina is still not operational and as far as yachts are concerned it does not look that much has been changed since last fall.
 The most significant improvement is the road which is now paved up to the last 50 m.
 It would be almost un-greek to have completed the road after just 5 years!
 I spoke with a Mr. Moustakas who appears to be the new manager.
 He gave me a list of mooring rates, effective June 1.
 He expects both the electricity and the water to be available for yachts by the end of next week.

-I took me a while to sort everything out and prepare Thetis for her lay-over.
-Had to remove the knot-meter sensor, shut-off the camping gaz, disconnect most of the electricity but leave the wind-generator on, check the fluids of the batteries etc.
+It took me a while to sort everything out and prepare Thetis for her lay-over.
+I had to remove the knot-meter sensor, shut-off the camping gaz, disconnect most of the electricity but leave the wind-generator on, check the fluids of the batteries, etc.

 While waiting for the rented car to arrive I reflected that when I am singlehandling and arrive at a harbor I am very nervous but after having secured the boat I feel a great relief.
 It seems that my dear Thetis is not any more hanging on a thin thread, me, subject to the weather and the fickle fates and courting all sorts of accidents.
 Now she is safe.
 But after just a few days on land I miss my precarious existence at sea and cannot wait to cast off from the security of the harbor and seek new adventures.